 Benefits of the Critical Path Method

 The critical path method has been used for decades for many types of projects because it offers some significant advantages over other planning strategies.
-While not necessary for smaller projects, businesses will find that the CPM is a great option for large scale projects.
+While not necessary for smaller projects, businesses will find that the critical path method is a great option for large scale projects.

 Guidance on When to Start Tasks